-Best known for his cyberpunk films Tetsuo: The Iron Man (1989) and Vital (2004), Japanese director Shinya Tsukamoto masterfully switches between different roles in his claustrophobic 2005 Haze (original title: ヘイズ).
-The mystery horror film is written and directed by Tsukamoto, who also stars in this 49-minute-long production, the so-called “long version” compared to the original release running only for 25 minutes.
-Remaining true to his industrial and alienating concepts of modernism and the self, Tsukamoto creates a concrete confinement to get our teeth grinding, and our nerves pulsating in the dark.
+Best known for his cyberpunk films Tetsuo: The Iron Man (1989) and Vital (2004), Japanese director Shinya Tsukamoto masterfully switches between different roles in his claustrophobic 2005 horror film Haze (original title: ヘイズ).
+The mystery horror film is written and directed by Tsukamoto, who also stars in this 49-minute-long production.
+Staying true to his industrial and alienating concepts of modernism and the self, Tsukamoto creates a concrete confinement to get our teeth grinding, and our nerves pulsating in the dark.

 An unidentified man (Tsukamoto) wakes up to find himself trapped in a maze.
 Not only is he unable to remember how he got there and who he is, but he soon finds a bleeding wound in his stomach, pressing him for time and action.
 He starts to move around this labyrinth made of cement, either by crawling through the narrowest of tunnels or trying not to fall prey to sharp spikes and hammers aiming for his head.
 When he unexpectedly runs into an equally lost and memory-deprived woman (Kaori Fujii), the two join forces to find a way out of the maze.

 Although the film borrows some basic elements from James Wan’s Saw (2004) and Vincenzo Natali’s Cube (1997), it spins them in a profoundly nightmarish way, intentionally ignoring the viewer’s need for background information and a clear view of the brutal mechanics of the maze.

 Avoiding a gore-heavy setting, the shots are kept dimly lit, leaving us in the literal dark as to what is really happening – especially at the beginning.
 This intensifies feelings of claustrophobia and anguish brilliantly.